This page describes the out-of-the-box Recurly for Salesforce integration. This feature is available on the Recurly Professional and Elite plans.

-If an account is deleted in Salesforce its record ID is captured in a custom object labeled Deleted Accounts.
-When accounts are synced into Salesforce, a check is made to see whether the account ID has been captured in the deleted account object.
+If a Recurly Account is deleted in Salesforce, its record ID is captured in a custom object labeled Deleted Accounts.
+When accounts are synced with Salesforce, a check is made to see whether the account ID has been captured in a Deleted Account object.
 If it has, the account is not synced into Salesforce.

-“Deactivate” and “Reactivate” buttons have been provided on the account page.
-The buttons allow a user to deactivate an active account, or reactivate a deactivated account.
+When an account is deleted in Recurly, its status will be updated to "Inactive" in Salesforce.
+“Deactivate” and “Reactivate” buttons are provided on the Recurly Account page.
+These buttons allow a user to deactivate an active Recurly account, or reactivate an inactive Recurly account.

-Note: Deactivating an account will cause the Billing Information for the account to be deleted and any subscriptions on the account will be cancelled.
+Deactivating an account will cause the Billing Information for the account to be deleted and any subscriptions on the account will be canceled

 Recurly synchronizes your plans with the following fields in the Recurly Plans object within Salesforce: